With its grand Georgian architecture and fascinating stories spanning centuries, Bath is one of the best places to visit in South West England.

 Getting to Bath on the Cheap

-Bath is easy to access from Bristol and London – visiting from other cities may require a change.
+Bath is easy to access from Bristol and London – visiting from other cities may require a transfer.
 From Bristol, you can take local buses – the X39 connects the two cities.
 The train takes just 11 minutes but it is a bit more expensive.

 By National Express Coach